As an Amazon Associate I earn from qualifying purchases. Please see my Privacy Policy for more details.

 Instructions

-- Add the wild rice, remaining vegetable broth, mandarin juice and dried cranberries.
-Bring to a boil.
-Cover, reduce heat and simmer for 45-55 minutes until the rice is cooked through.
-It should still have a chewy bite to it, but should not be hard.
+- Add the vegetable broth, mandarin juice and dried cranberries.
+Stir and bring to a boil.
+Cover, reduce heat to medium-low and simmer for about 45 minutes, until all of the liquid is absorbed and the rice is cooked through.
+Turn off the heat and let the rice sit, covered, for about 10 minutes before fluffing with a fork.

-- In a small bowl, whisk together the the maple syrup, dijon and tamari.
-Pour into the rice mixture and stir until well incorporated.
+- Meanwhile, in a small bowl, whisk together the the maple syrup, dijon and tamari until smooth.
+Pour it into the rice mixture and stir until well incorporated.

 - Serve warm or at room temperature.